michaelmilleryoder/michaelmilleryoder.github.io/index.md

 I’m a postdoctoral researcher at the <a href='http://collabagainsthate.org' target='_blank'>Collaboratory Against Hate</a> and <a href='https://www.cmu.edu/ideas-social-cybersecurity/' target='_blank'>IDeaS Center</a> at Carnegie Mellon University, advised by <a href='http://www.casos.cs.cmu.edu/bios/carley/carley.html' target='_blank'>Kathleen M. Carley</a> and <a href='https://www.cmu.edu/dietrich/english/about-us/faculty/bios/david-brown.html' target='_blank'>David West Brown</a>.
 I completed a PhD at the <a href="https://lti.cs.cmu.edu/" target="_blank">Language Technologies Institute</a> at Carnegie Mellon University, where I was advised by <a href="http://www.cs.cmu.edu/~cprose/" target="_blank">Carolyn Penstein Rosé</a>.

 {: .bio}
-My research uses methods from computational social science and computational linguistics to study how identities and ideologies are expressed, generally in online communities.
+My research uses methods from natural language processing and computational social science to study how identities and ideologies are expressed, generally in online communities.
 I currently focus on computational approaches to countering hate speech and online extremism.

+I'm also adjunct faculty in the <a href="https://www.cs.pitt.edu/">Department of Computer Science</a> at the University of Pittsburgh, where I teach <a href="https://michaelmilleryoder.github.io/cs2731_fall2023/">Introduction to Natural Language Processing</a>.

 ## Press and writing
 * [Addressing the spread of online hate speech will require more than just tech](https://technical.ly/civic-news/how-to-fight-online-hate-speech/)